GrinLens/Zemax-Spherical-Thermal/README.md

 # Zemax-Spherical-Thermal
 First order thermal modeling of spherical GRIN

+NOTE (4/3/2019): Sincere apologies to early adopters.
+It was discovered just today that the original upload (7/17/2018) was inadvertently corrupted by an intermediate version of the code.
+The thermal variation of geometric parameters was modeled, but thermal variation of material refractive indices had yet to be implemented.
+The current documents and DLL represent what was *intended* to be uploaded.
+Again, apologies for the confusion.

 Bare-bones release July 17, 2018.
 This represents an extension of the spherical GRIN model available at https://github.com/GrinLens/Zemax-Spherical-GRIN/releases.
 It is highly recommended that one read the documentation available there before attempting to use this tool.